opsmill/infrahub/docs/tutorials/getting-started/schema.md

 tags: [tutorial]
 order: 650
 ---
+# Extend the schema

-Infrahub can be easily extended by providing your own schema (or models).
-The version of infrahub we currently use for the demo is barebone and doesn't include many models.
+Infrahub can be extended by providing your own schema (or models).
+The version of Infrahub we currently use for the demo is bare-bones and doesn't include many models.

 ## Visualize the active Schema

 The default schema is composed of 18+ models that are either mandatory for Infrahub to function like `Account`, `Group`, `Repository` or that are very generic like `Status`, `Role`, `Location`.